How to Monetize a Directory Website?

 5 Monetize your directory

 There are several ways to monetize a directory website.
-The most commons are:
+The most common are:

 Listings can be anything: Business Listings, Events Listings, Jobs Listings, Classified Listings, Real Estate listings, and anything else that comes to your mind.